 Former competition watchdog Rod Sims will chair the council tasked with advising the National Data Commissioner on issues relating to the federal government’s new data sharing scheme.

-Mr Sims, who spent a decade as chair of the Australian Consumer and Competition Commission (ACCC) before his departure last year, was appointed chair of the National Data Advisory Council on Tuesday.
+Mr Sims, who spent a decade as chair of the Australian Competition and Consumer Commission (ACCC) before his departure last year, was appointed chair of the National Data Advisory Council on Tuesday.

 He will be joined on the council by new members Research Australia director Professor Greg Kaplan, Xero executive general manager Dr Kendra Vant and Dr Kalinda Griffiths, a Scentia Fellow at the University of NSW’s Centre for Big Data Research.